blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 Here's another: <a href="https://www.techempower.com/benchmarks/">web server response times.</a>

 Having said that, GO is fast.
 Crystal is fast.
 C++ is fast.
 JVM languages, dotnet languages, python and many others are fast, or at least, and more importantly, fast enough.

 There *are* shining examples of where Rust's leading performance matter.
 Here's a favorite tool built in Rust that you can use regardless of your preferred coding language:  a command line grep replacement:  <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a>

 ### It's Memory Safe
 ---

 Buffer overflows, dangling pointers, null pointers... in Rust, these are 'handled' upstream at compile-time.
 Or more fairly, the compiler's design mitigates the risk of code not explicitly marked as unsafe from exposing those vulnerabilities.

 PA-DSS (mostly credit cards) auditors enjoy spilling application memory and picking through the contents.

-Some security conscience persons in industry have recently noted precisely <a href="https://msrc-blog.microsoft.com/2019/07/22/why-rust-for-safe-systems-programming/"> that </a> The crypto/chain community has likewise taken notice, including Crypto-Com, Binance and Parity.
+Some security conscience persons in industry have recently noted <a href="https://msrc-blog.microsoft.com/2019/07/22/why-rust-for-safe-systems-programming/"> that memory-safe makes sense for an OS.</a>

+The crypto/chain community has likewise taken notice, including Crypto-Com, Binance and Parity.

 Baidu SDK's for Intel's SGX <a href="https://github.com/baidu/rust-sgx-sdk">uses Rust</a> to wrap the native libraries on the SDK.

-The point: Rust definitely buys you something here - and I had to pick a Rust hill to die on, this would be my choice.
+The point: Rust definitely buys you something here - and if I had to pick a Rust hill to die on, this would be my choice.

 ### Packaging, Runtimes, and libraries